WICG/webpackage/README.md

 --j38n02qryf9n0eqny8cq0--
 ```

-#### Directory Entry
+#### Content Index Entry
-Each directory entry is a line that looks like following:
+Each Content Index entry is a line that looks like following:
 > /index.html 0xde7c9b85b8b78aa6bc8a7a36f70a90701c9db4d9 153 215

 Where:

 ```
-directory-entry = part-id SP part-hash SP part-offset SP part-size CRLF part-id = part-url [":" <headers that are mentioned in Vary: header of the part>] part-hash = <cryptographic hash of the part>
+content-index-entry = part-id SP part-hash SP part-offset SP part-size CRLF part-id = part-url [":" <headers that are mentioned in Vary: header of the part>] part-hash = <cryptographic hash of the part>
   part-location = <octet offset of the part from the beginning of the package>